What are the Alcoholics Anonymous 12 Steps?

 Choosing the right sponsor for you is a crucial part of an AA program.
 This person is typically someone you meet at a group meeting and feel a connection to.
 In addition, your sponsor should be someone you trust and that you feel you can go to when experiencing feelings of relapse.

-Although Healing Pines Recovery is not a 12-Step program, we use the Twelve Steps components.
+Although our alcohol rehab in Colorado is not a 12-Step program, we use the Twelve Steps components.
 Along with elements of the Twelve Steps, Healing Pines Recovery uses a holistic approach by treating the mind and body.
 Whatever you are seeking treatment for, Healing Pines Recovery is here to help guide you through the process and provide you with individualized care.

 For those struggling with an addiction to alcohol, a common form of therapy is going to Alcoholics Anonymous.
 This type of treatment utilizes a 12-Step approach to help guide you through the recovery process.
 This approach to recovery has been used since 1935 and is a great way for those struggling to find a community.